MicrosoftDocs/bot-docs/articles/rest-api/bot-framework-rest-direct-line-1-1-receive-messages.md

 ---
 title: Receive messages from the bot - Bot Service
-description: Learn how to receive messages from the bot using Direct Line API v1.1.
+description: Learn how to use Direct Line API v1.1 to receive messages from bots.
+See how to issue GET requests.
+Understand how timing issues can affect client reliability.
 author: RobStand
 ms.author: kamrani
 manager: kamrani